SiwonP/bob/README.md

 bob publish
 ```

-The publishing command `bob -p` will rep-ublish all the drafts, that is why
+The publishing command will rep-ublish all the drafts, that is why
 anytime you want a post removed, delete in from the drafts folder and re-publish
 your blog.